ziapeltagames/lavender-hack/RULES.md

 Used whenever an enemy makes a physically damaging attack.
 This is a player facing game, so the player rolls.
 Test Constitution.

-* Critical: No damage and enemy is in an exposed position
+* Critical: No damage and next attack against enemy gains advantage
 * Complete: No damage
-* Partial: Subtract armor from damage, but lower armor value by one
+* Partial: Subtract armor from damage, then lower armor die by one
-    * For example, if a player rolls a 5 for chain mail at the start of combat, it is now a 4
     * Armor may not lower below a 1
 * Fail: Full damage
 * Fumble: Enemy does double damage